raj-vijay/mo/README.md

 # The Repository
 The repository for Metaheuristic Optimization is like a folder or storage space that contains all the files such as code, documentation, images, and more related to Metaheuristic Optimization problems.
 It also tracks every change that I or my team makes to each file.

-It is always possible go back to previous versions of we make any mistakes.
+It is always possible go back to previous versions if we make any mistakes.

 So, feel free, be more human, to make mistakes and to learn from them.